snagasuri/autodoc-testing/README.md

 Autodoc works by using GitHub Actions to detect when a pull request is made.
 It then reviews the file, takes the previous docs, and annexes the new information into the docs using Llama 3, then pushes it to the README file to update the GitHub page automatically.

+## Latest Update: test7

+Here is the analysis:

+**1. Brief description of the change:**
+A new branch named "test7" was created in the "autodoc-testing" repository, which is a public repository owned by "snagasuri".

+**2. Key modifications or additions:**
+* A new branch "test7" was created with a commit hash "c3d966f2885c03654dfd1ef00b31192a47884d5f".
+* The branch is a new addition to the repository, with no previous commits (indicated by the "before" hash being all zeros).

+**3. Any additional relevant information:**
+None.

+---

+# Autodoc - Automatically Updating Documentation

+Autodoc works by using GitHub Actions to detect when a pull request is made.
+It then reviews the file, takes the previous docs, and annexes the new information into the docs using Llama 3, then pushes it to the README file to update the GitHub page automatically.

 ## Latest Update: Unknown file

 Here is the analysis of the file name and README content: